 Our Proprietary In-Browser Coding Platform.

-Fun1b teaches students computer science through block-based Java as they improve typing.
+[CORE 1b] teaches students computer science through block-based programming as they improve typing.
+Through the KTBlocks platform, student may choose between learning Java, Python or C++.
 After about 1 year of our course progression students will be coding at a high school level, and typically reach college level after 3-4 years.
 This course consists of 18 class sessions including a final project.
-Although students receive graded homework, most don't need to attend our office hours for homework help.
+Although students receive graded homework, most don't need to attend our student help hours for help.

-These are examples of projects that students create from learning how to code in FUN1b
+These are examples of projects that students create as they grow their skills in [CORE 1b]

 Flags of the World